COLLABORATIVE RESEARCH ON ADDICTION AT THE NATIONAL INSTITUTES OF HEALTH

 Additionally, CRAN’s efforts to change the culture of addiction research within NIH and across the research community will include the following:

-Development of Funding Opportunity Announcements in areas of shared interest.
+- Development of Notices of Funding Opportunities in areas of shared interest.

 The Adolescent Brain Cognitive Development Study